 9- Put it on the Mother Board

-“It’s Complicated” has legit been the motto for 2020-2021 school year thus, everything must get on the calendar!!
+“It’s Complicated” has legit been the motto for the past two years of school thus, everything must get on the calendar!!
 When school is brick and mortar, when it’s virtual, when projects are due, music lessons, orthodontist appointments, etc. our mom/parent brains can only handle so much, EVERYTHING MUST GET WRITTEN DOWN ON THE CALENDAR!!

 10- Make adjustments where Needed

-Again, the only thing consistent about this school year are the inconsistencies.
+Again, the only thing consistent about this second half of the school year are the inconsistencies.
 If something needs to be altered in your schedule or something about your routine isn’t working out give yourself grace, take a deep breath, and try it again.

-Parents, this school year has been tough, but you were made for tough things, we can do this…we just need to be as prepared as possible for the sake of the kiddos.
-This school year has been filled with new ways of learning, a bit of frustration, and for some of us, tears.
+Parents, we were made for tough things, we can do this…we just need to be as prepared as possible for the sake of the kiddos.
 Let’s try our best to make home-life the beacon of hope our kids so badly need by providing them with a controlled environment that includes structure, routines and consistent schedules.

 In addition to the mentioned tips, you should work with a specific timeline and goals.
 This works well, especially if you want to free up some space in your home.
 Regardless of how much clutter you have to deal with, having specific goals can make decluttering your home much easier.
 It reduces frustrations and roadblocks.